alphagov/notifications-manuals/src/docs/autoscaling.md

 # GOV.UK Notify AutoScaler
 Notify has bursty, periodic loads and traffic.
-During the night, the traffic stays low and most of the time, is consist of background scheduled testing jobs; and twe get more traffic during office hours.
+Outside of that, the traffic stays low and, most of the time, it consists of scheduled test jobs.; and twe get more traffic during office hours.
 Once in a while, we would receive a task that is consisted of >20k notifications.
 This has motivated us to develop an autoscaler to response to these tasks and scale up and down Notify apps instances running on PaaS.

 These terms used in this article refer to:

-* a **task** is used to described when a user upload a csv file consist of a batch of notifications to be sent
+* a **job** is used to describe when a user uploads a csv file that consists of a batch of notifications to be sent
-* a **job** is a unit of notification, database query or a process to be run on the servers at a time
+* a **task** is a unit of notification, database query or a process to be run on the servers at a time
 * a **request** describes an 'http request' to retrieve or process information.

 ## Metrics ##